CodeShayk/SourceFlow.Net/docs/wiki.md

 ## Conclusion

 SourceFlow.Net provides a robust, scalable foundation for building event-sourced applications with .NET.
-By combining Event Sourcing, Domain-Driven Design, and CQRS patterns with flexible Entity Framework persistence, it enables developers to create maintainable, auditable, and performant systems.
+By combining Event Sourcing, Domain-Driven Design, and CQRS patterns with flexible Entity Framework persistence and cloud-native AWS messaging, it enables developers to create maintainable, auditable, and performant distributed systems.

 **Start your journey with SourceFlow.Net today and build better software with events as your foundation!**